jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Also look at Access Media  : Interface Access >
 <
-Does genericity control what happens on the call of system procedures or if the call to a system procedure is illegal or not?
+Might genericity control what happens on the call of system procedures or if the call to a system procedure is illegal or not?
 \>

 <